 You look in the mirror and flash a big smile only to be dissatisfied at what you see.
 If you have staining on your teeth, you’re not alone.
-Tooth staining and discoloration is a common complaint heard by nearly every dentist.
+Tooth staining and discoloration is a common complaint heard by nearly every dentist office.

-There are many causes of tooth staining, such as certain foods and beverages, bad habits like smoking, and certain health conditions and medications.
-The color of the staining will majorly depend on the underlying cause.
-If you have experienced tooth staining, know that there are treatments available.
-But before correcting the staining, it’s important to understand what is causing it, and how to avoid it in the future.
+There are many causes of tooth staining, such as certain foods and bad beverages, bad habits like smoking, and certain health conditions and medications.
+The color of the staining will majorly depend on the personal underlying cause.
+If you have experienced tooth staining, know that there are oral teeth whitening treatments available.
+But before correcting the dental staining, it’s important to learn and understand what is causing it, and how to avoid stains in the future.

 Tooth stains can occur due to surface stains, internal changes in the tooth, or a combination of both.
 Tooth discoloration can be identified by three main categories:

 - Extrinsic Teeth-Staining: An extrinsic tooth stain is a discoloration that develops on the surface of the teeth.
 Pigmented food and drink are common causes as coffee, wine, and other highly-pigmented foods and drink can create a film of protein that covers tooth enamel.

 - Intrinsic Teeth-Staining: An intrinsic tooth stain is a discoloration that occurs below the surface of the tooth.
 Fluorosis, or excessive fluoride use, is a common oral cause of intrinsic teeth staining that results in lacy white markings, surface irregularities, and sometimes even pits in the tooth surface.

 - Age-Related Teeth-Staining: It is normal to experience some degree of staining on your teeth as you age.
 In addition to certain foods and drinks that can cause staining, biological factors can impact the transparency of your oral tooth enamel and make your teeth appear more yellow than they really are as you age over time.